zhtgeneral/BuyWise/README.md

 - Implement a machine learning-based recommendation system to suggest products tailored to user preferences and history (COMPLETED)
 - Replace Auth0 with a custom authentication and verification system for enhanced control and flexibility (CHANGED)
   - The verification system was converted to JWT with encryption
-  - Wanted to learn how to create an authentication system
+  - We wanted to learn more about how to create an authentication system from scratch
+  - Did not implement email verification, we instead focused our efforts on securing backend endpoints, enforcing authentication/authorization using encrypted JWTs

 ### **Non-Trivial Elements**